mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 **Question**: [Roshi](glossary#roshi), is the difference between the second and the third, then, that the second one, there is a goal, and the third, there is in a sense no goal?

 **Katagiri**: The goal in third type of [zazen](glossary#zazen) is broad.
 It's really broad.
-That goal is not [only] open to him, his practice, [but] also to others practice.
+That goal is not [only] open to him, his practice, [but] also to others’ practice.
 It is open to everybody; everybody's goal.
 And also, it's open to not only the present, but also the past, present, and future – for [the] long range.
 The goal is extended through [the three times](glossary#three-times) – so it's huge.

 That's why we cannot get such a huge goal: because it's too big. *[He chuckles.]* But, we *are* such a huge goal.
 So, how can I say it?
 Let's [say] that a huge goal blooms with your life.
 How?
 [By] making arrangement of environment.

-So finally, the third type of zazen doesn't have a goal; we can say so.
-But it doesn't mean no goal.
+So finally, we can say the third type of zazen doesn't have a goal; but it doesn't mean no goal.
 There is a goal, but that goal is broad, huge.
 But in the second type of zazen, the goal is limited by individual views and thoughts.
 So, according to his life – of course, his task, his business, is to succeed.
 But I don't know whether it is good for others.
 So finally, he doesn't know what to do next.

 *[Quietly:]* Are there any [more] questions?